shivashant25/Sentinel-with-XDR/labguide/part-01/lab08.md

    ![](../media/lab08.png)

-### Task 1: Ingesting logs from Azure AD to Sentinel
+### Task 1: Ingesting logs from Azure Entra ID to Sentinel

 In this task, you will explore the Microsoft Sentinel .